 You can’t rely on having a phone signal in National Parks let alone WiFi…even on well trodden paths.
 The most experienced outdoor adventurers would never rely on a single means of navigation – and they might be sporting a GPS watch that cost thousands of pounds.
 The National Parks all have great routes, guides and maps.
 Many of these are designed especially for the least experienced walker and map reader.
 Don’t set off without one.

-National Parks do employ Rangers – in Scotland they are called Wardens – but it isn’t their job to roam the National Park acting as guides.
-Indeed, there’s not that many of them.
-National Parks cover 10% of the landmass of the UK.
-One of the largest Parks in England has only two Rangers.
+National Parks do employ Rangers – in Scotland they are called Wardens – their role is involves a broad range of things but one of them is not to roam the National Park acting as guides; there’s just too much ground to cover with National Parks accounting for 10% of the landmass of the UK.

 Not unless its supplied by your accommodation or the pub you’re sitting in.
 You might not even get a phone signal.